nlsfi/HASlib/README.md

 * `source`: The source.
 Can be a filename/path or portname.
 * `target`: The output target.
 Can be a filename/path or an IP address for a TCP server.
 * `out_format`: The format of the output.
 Options are [1:IGS, 2:RTCM3]
 * `modeIn`: Optional.
 Determining the mode of input.
 If not set, looks for file endings.
-Options are [1:SBF File, 2:BINEX File, 3:SBF Serial, 4:BINEX Serial, 5:SBF TCP, 6:BINEX TCP]
+Options are [1:SBF File, 2:BINEX File, 3:SBF Serial, 4:BINEX Serial, 5:SBF TCP, 6:BINEX TCP, 7:Novatel ASCII]
 * `modeOut`: Optional.
 Determining the mode of output.
 If not set, decides based on all-numeric IP addresses (excl. dots)/localhost or not.
 Options are: [1:TCP, 2:File, 3:PPPWiz File, 4:PPPWiz Stream]
 * `x`: Optional parameter.
 Used to indicate a maximum number of navigation messages to read.
 This includes all GNSS messages and is not limited to Galileo HAS messages.
 * `port`: Optional parameter for TCP output.
 If not set, uses port 6947